p-ranav/indicators/README.md

 }
 ```

 ProgressSpinner has a vector of strings: `spinner_states`.
 At each update, the spinner will pick the next string from this sequence to print to the console.
-Updates to the spinner has similar to ProgressBars: Use either `tick()` or `set_progress(value)`.
+The spinner state can be updated similarly to ProgressBars: Using either `tick()` or `set_progress(value)`.

 ```cpp
 #include <indica/progress_spinner.hpp>